jacobbrunson/personal-website/README.md

 `sh deploy.sh`

-Note that this program adds files to a zip and then uploads it to the server.
-If you add new files that you're expecting to be deployed, you must modify the deployment script.
+Note that this script clones the public Git repo.
+If you add new files that you're expecting to be deployed, you must push your changes.

 This script assumes you're automatically authenticated to the server via SSH keys.